Greece is one of those places you’ve read about and seen pictures of countless times, right?

 On the flight he’s showing me pics of ski trips in the alps with his girlfriend, telling me of all the things I can’t miss while I’m Thessaloniki… just a really nice, helpful guy.
 And it made the quick flight go by even quicker.

-We touch down and he tells me, “Eric, if you need anything at all, here’s my number.
+“Eric, if you need anything at all, here’s my number.
 Me and my friends will be out and about in the city center tonight.
 If you want to come out, have some beers, or if you have any questions during your stay, don’t hesitate to text and ask.”

 Super nice guy, right?
 I save his number and thank him for all his tips as we part ways.